-Each year, scholarships will be awarded to a group of 10 to 12 teachers, who will travel during the summer as Astor International Fellows with NYU Steinhardt faculty and staff to explore intercultural dimensions of teaching and learning.
+Each year, fellowships will be awarded to a group of 10 to 12 teachers, who will travel during the summer as Astor International Fellows with NYU Steinhardt faculty.
+The program rotates locations among NYU’s global academic centers and campuses, focusing on a specific theme each year.
+Program themes will range from academic subject-specific themes (e.g. STEM education, special education, literacy, art, music) to broader topics such as bilingual education, diversity and inclusion.